Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 - Automatically creates user account if doesn't exist (signup)
 - Logs in existing user if account exists (login)
 - Links Google account to existing email/password account if user exists
-- Returns JWT token valid for 7 days
+- Returns access token (valid for 15 minutes) and refresh token (valid for 30 days)
 - Works for Android, iOS, and Web applications
 - `isNewUser` field indicates if this is a new signup (true) or existing login (false)
+- Use `accessToken` for API requests, use `refreshToken` to get new access tokens when expired

 ---